maggiedelano/maggiedelano.github.io/_posts/md/2020-07-12-website-revamp.md

 I wanted a way to ensure that my face was vertically aligned with the text on the right.
 A relatively easy way to do this is with a table; unfortunately, when these elements are put into a table and viewed on mobile the image of my face shrinks to be tiny so that the full table can be displayed in the much narrower space.
 My solution ultimately was to use [flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/ "flexbox"), and size the header so that it is small enough to display on a phone will a small screen.
 (I could probably have also experimented with flex items, but this works well enough for now).

-Setting this up required writing some custom HTML and css.
-Since this is a small website, I hard-coded `<div>`s for the whole block (`all\_together`), and then one each for the headshot and text so that I could write custom CSS for them.
+Setting this up required writing some custom HTML and css.[^3] Since this is a small website, I hard-coded `<div>`s for the whole block (`all\_together`), and then one each for the headshot and text so that I could write custom CSS for them.[^4]

+[^3]: I finally learned how CSS actually works by completing the CSS chapters of the Khan Academy [Intro to HTML/CSS: Making Webpages](https://www.khanacademy.org/computing/computer-programming/html-css "Intro to HTML/CSS: Making Webpages") course.

+[^4]: Writing custom CSS for the Minima version I am using requires copying _\_sass/minima.scss_ and then the contents of the _\_sass/minima/_ folder and then adding or editing accordingly.

 ``` html
 <html>